The Best Alternatives to SimpliSafe

 If you’re considering DIY home security options, you’ve almost certainly encountered SimpliSafe.
 This simple, renter-friendly security provider has recently skyrocketed into public awareness.
 But is SimpliSafe right for you?
 It’s time to consider your options and discover the best alternatives to SimpliSafe.
 (We’ll give you a hint, one of them includes proactive monitoring by live virtual guards.)

-They say that necessity is the mother of all invention.
+They say that necessity is the mother of invention.

 That’s definitely true for SimpliSafe.
 Chad and Eleanor Laurans started the company in 2006 while they were attending Harvard Business School.
-But it wasn’t a school project, the result of an epiphany, or any particular desire to enter the industry.
-Rather, SimpliSafe was born out of necessity: several of their friends had been victims of break-ins, but when they went looking for security solutions, they found very few options that were designed and built for renters.
+But it wasn’t a school project or a particular desire to enter the industry.
+Rather, SimpliSafe was born out of necessity.

-Buy a bundle—from $195.97 to $403.89 at the time of writing—or build your own starting with the base station and wireless keypad, and adding a selection of sensors, indoor and outdoor cameras, smart locks, video doorbells, smoke detectors, and more.
+You can buy a SimpliSafe bundle for several hundred dollars.
+Or you can build your own, starting with the base station and wireless keypad and adding security items from a selection of sensors, indoor and outdoor cameras, smart locks, video doorbells, smoke detectors, and more.

-With no contract, DIY set-up in minutes, and optional subscription packages that include additional features and 24/7 professional monitoring starting at $17.99/month, it’s easy to see why it’s a perennial favorite.
+With no contract, DIY set-up in minutes, and optional subscription packages that include additional features and remote monitoring, it’s easy to see why SimpliSafe is popular.

 The Problem with SimpliSafe

 SimpliSafe is a solid choice to better protect your home or business.
 However, it’s not perfect.
-There are plenty of strong alternatives to SimpliSafe to consider.
+There are plenty of alternatives to SimpliSafe that you should consider.

-As for SimpliSafe itself, some complaints against it include:
+As for SimpliSafe, some complaints against it include:

 - Limited feature set if you opt to skip the subscription packages.
-If you want something as basic as the ability to record video and HD live view, you’ll need at least the self-monitoring tier at $10/month.
+If you want something as basic as the ability to record video and HD live view, you’ll need to pay for self-monitoring at least.